ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 # Introduction

-**This is a work in progress.
-Please be patient while I prepare this workshop.
-Launch date: March 19, 2019**

 This tutorial uses QGIS 3 to teach the basics of desktop mapping software for beginners with no previous mapping experience.

 ## Workshop Preparation